jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

 </pre>

 Int10 off is important here, otherwise the second card will fail to initialise.
 Do not forget to change the PCI identifiers!
-They probably won&#8217;t match my setup.
+They probably won't match my setup.
 You can find them by using `lspci`, for instance on my setup:

 > <pre>lspci | grep  "Radeon HD"
 01:05.0 VGA compatible controller: ATI Technologies Inc Radeon HD 3200 Graphics